Capture of New Orleans: The Confederate counterstroke

 The expected rebel counteroffensive came on August 5 in the form of a naval and army assault on Baton Rouge, led by Maj.
 Gen. John C. Breckinridge, resulting in the Battle of Baton Rouge.
 After a hard-fought battle, the Confederate forces were driven out of the city, and both Confederate and Union forces withdrew after the battle.
-The significant aspect of the battle was that it did not result in a popular uprising nor widespread support for Confederate forces in Louisiana.
+The significant aspect of the battle was that it did not result in a popular uprising or widespread support for Confederate forces in Louisiana.
 As a result, Rebel forces were not able to mount a sustained campaign to retake New Orleans or the rest of the state.
 This can be considered a tribute to the Union consensus building wrought by Butler's political manipulation and broad-based political support.
 Chester G. Hearn summed up the basis of this support: “The huge, illiterate majority – the poorer classes of blacks and whites – would have starved had Butler not fed and employed them, and thousands may have died had his sanitation policies not cleansed the city of disease.”

 Reputation vs. results

 Butler's generally abrasive style and heavy handed actions, however, caught up with him.
 Many of his acts gave great offense, such as the seizure of $800,000 that had been deposited in the office of the Dutch consul and his imprisonment of the French champagne magnate Charles Heidsieck.
 Most notorious was Butler's General Order No. 28 of May 15, issued after many provocations and displays of contempt by women in New Orleans.
 It stated that if any woman insulted or showed contempt for any officer or soldier of the United States, she would be regarded and shall be held liable to be treated as a "woman of the town plying her avocation," a prostitute.
 The order provoked protests both in the North, the South and abroad, particularly in Britain and France, and many considered it the cause of his removal from command of the Department of the Gulf on December 17, 1862.
 He was also nicknamed "Beast Butler" and "Spoons" for his alleged habit of pilfering the silverware of Southern homes in which he stayed.
 He became so reviled in the city that merchants began selling chamber pots with his likeness at the bottom.

-On June 7, he executed William B. Mumford, who had torn down a US flag placed by Farragut on the New Orleans Mint.
+On June 7, he executed William B. Mumford, who had torn down a U.S. flag placed by Farragut on the New Orleans Mint.
 For the execution, Butler was denounced in December 1862 by Confederate President Jefferson Davis in General Order 111 as a felon deserving capital punishment, who, if captured, should be reserved for execution.
 Butler's administration did have benefits to the city, which was kept both orderly and healthy.
 The Butler occupation was likely best summed up by Admiral Farragut, who stated, "They may say what they please about General Butler, but he was the right man in the right place in New Orleans."